 Glickman says the cells in question “are a type of ganglion cell in the retina that remain sensitive to light, even if you take them out of the eye and put them in a petri dish.”
-These light-sensitive cells contain a pigment called melanopsin and are dubbed intrinsically photosensitive ganglion cells—but if that term makes your eyes glaze over, go ahead and call them ipRGCs.
+These light-sensitive cells contain a pigment called melanopsin and are dubbed intrinsically photosensitive ganglion cells—but if that term makes the eyes glaze over, go ahead and call them ipRGCs.

-Past studies suggest that ipRGCs boast a couple unique properties, Glickman says.
+Past studies suggest that ipRGCs boast a couple of unique properties, Glickman says.
 For example, “They are able to signal continuously under prolonged exposure to light, and… the response can persist long after the light has been extinguished.”

 The study’s findings suggest the answer may come down to small proteins dubbed arrestins.
 “Specifically, β-arrestin 2 promotes the desensitization of active melanopsin, whereas β-arrestin 1 supports receptor regeneration,” Glickman says.
 These processes help explain ipRGCs’ unique properties during and after light exposure.